DataCueCo/datacue-magento-2/README.md

 5. In content editor, you can find an icon named "Insert Widget", then click the icon.

-6. In widget Type selector, choose "DataCue Banner" or "DataCue Product Carousel".
+6. In widget Type selector, choose "DataCue Banner" or "DataCue Products".
 If you choose "DataCue Banner", you should fill in "Banner Image" and "Banner Link" in addition.
+If you choose "DataCue Products", you should fill in "Type" in addition.

 7. Click "Insert Widget" and then save the current page or block.